mysterious-coding/base_entranced/README.md

 # base_entranced

-a multiplayer server mod for Jedi Knight 3's Siege gametype
+a multiplayer server mod for Jedi Knight: Jedi Academy's Siege gametype

 by Duo